Who Must Plan

 - Copy of the ordinance or resolution that indicates plan adoption.

-Use Manual 2: Planning Policies and Guidelines as a starting point.
+Use Manual 2: Planning Guidelines as a starting point.
 Sample plans and statewide recreational plans are available as resources.
 If you would like, staff can review your plan before adoption.

 Plans are eligible for 6 years from the date of adoption.
 Check the links below to see if your organization already has an approved plan.